teJab-2610/lushPolis/readme.md

 3. **User Authentication**: Used JWT auth.

 ## Contributions
-- Teja Battula: Authentication, Profiles, Use cases document.
+- Teja Battula: Authentication, Profiles, Use cases document, Blogs Implementation.
-- Andaluri SPVM Aditya: Authentication, Frontend UI, Community posts.
+- Andaluri SPVM Aditya: Authentication, Frontend of all pages.
 - Vidhyabhushan Mallela: Plant Identification and Search using API, Use cases document.
 - Chetan Moturi: Plant Diary implementation, ReadMe and Use Cases Diagram.
-- VSKSS Narayana Rao: Group Chat and Interest Groups.
+- VSKSS Narayana Rao: Group Chat and Interest Groups, and Blogs Implementation.